logigearcorp/docs.testarchitect.com/content/user-guide/reporting-and-dashboard/dashboard/starting-the-dashboard/starting-dashboard-from-a-browser/_index.md

         ![](/images/TA_Help/Images/DB_1.png)

-        **Note:** The TestArchitect Utility Server Information command is enabled only after the Repository Server has been started.
+{{<note>}} The TestArchitect Utility Server Information command is enabled only after the Repository Server has been started.

         The server information window opens: